On This Page

 • Your city may have local community agencies or senior driving services.
 These services may be able to help you get to your appointments, often for a fee.
 To find services in your community, call 2-1-1 or go to 211 Ontario online.

-• The Northern Ontario Travel Grant is a travel grant for patients who must travel at least 100km one way to access the closest medical specialist or Ministry funded healthcare facility services that are not available locally.
-Read this brochure for more on who can apply and how you can get funding.
+• The Northern Health Travel Grant is a travel grant for Northern Ontario residents who must travel at least 100km one way to access the closest medical specialist or Ministry funded healthcare facility services that are not available locally.
+Check the Northern Health Travel Grant website for more details.

 • If you are on Ontario Works or the Ontario Disability Support Program, you can get travel supports such as help with travel costs and paid taxis to medical appointments.
 See the pamphlet Coping with Cancer: Financial Programs to find out more about these programs.